 The Quileute tribe, being a coastal community, is threatened by climate change, rising sea levels, and change to weather systems which can include more severe storms.
 Therefore, the tribes primary goal is to relocate to higher ground in order to avoid these expected changes.
 Many schools, tribal homes, and senior centers are directly in the area that would be impacted in the event of a tsunami.
 The Quileute tribe has incorporated TEK as well as Western Science…to make their move to higher ground and employ strategies to protect their rivers and habitat from climate change.

-By visiting these places of cultural importance and listening to those who care for them, our students develop a deeper appreciation and understanding of tribes’ vital leadership on environmental work—from salmon recovery to watershed restoration.
+By visiting these places of cultural importance and listening to those who care for them, our students develop a deeper appreciation and understanding of tribes’ vital leadership in environmental work—from salmon recovery to watershed restoration.
 In their future careers, many will collaborate closely with tribes and some will work directly for tribes on environmental initiatives.